Monday 12th March 2018

 - Week 1/Month 1 (non-cumulative) Basis

-- The Pay Related Social Insurance (PRSI) System as it applies to both employers and employees to include new tapered PRSI credit
+- The Pay Related Social Insurance (PRSI) System as it applies to both employers and employees to include the tapered PRSI credit

 - The Universal Social Charge (USC) dealt with in detail to include new reduced rates